 In Canada, it is required by law for an Optician/Optometrist to complete a full eye assessment and measurement before dispensing contact lenses.
 We cannot just take what you’re already wearing and repeat it without this assessment.
-During your fitting period at Nelms Opticians in Peterborough, we’ll need a copy of your current prescription.
+During your fitting period at Nelms Opticians in Peterborough, we’ll need a copy of your current RX.
 You’ll need to come into our office several times throughout a month/year to be properly evaluated.

 Unlike the routine eye exam performed by an Optometrist, a contact lens exam determines if your eyes are healthy enough to wear contacts.
 The eyes (cornea, pupil and iris) are measured by our BOARD-CERTIFIED contact lens fitter, who’ll determine the curve, thickness and diameter that’s unique to you and your eyes.
 Your daily living activities will also be discussed (daily vs. monthly), so that you maintain your lifestyle and comfort.